-Vamana is the fifth Avatar (Incarnation) of Lord Vishnu, in the form of a beautiful young brahmin.
+Shri Vamana, the fifth Avatar (Incarnation) of Lord Vishnu, appeared in the form of a handsome young Brahmin.
+He is renowned for the story of Vishnu’s stride, in which he measured the entire universe with his three steps.
 He was the one who returned the Deva Loka to Lord Indra while outwitting the Asura King Mahabali.

 The story of King Mahabali and Vamana’s avatar of Vishnu is described in the Eighth Canto of the Srimad Bhagavatam.